j-palms/esbonio.el/README.md

 # esbonio.el

-Emacs package for integrating the [esbonio](https://github.com/swyddfa/esbonio) language server into Emacs
+Emacs package for integrating the [esbonio](https://github.com/swyddfa/esbonio) language server into Emacs, providing the necessary glue code for both `eglot` and `lsp-mode`

+It also exposes the functionality provided by the language server that falls outside the LSP specification including live previews and syncronised scrolling

+Requires Emacs 30.1

 ## Setup (eglot)